 Pitch of threads for both nut and bolt.

-It was found the exact same spec bolt or nut made by two different manufacturers had different results.
+It was found that the same spec bolt or nut made by two different manufacturers had different results.

-There was such a huge amount of test data to be correlated Boeing dedicated one of their Super Cray-2 computers to analyze the variables.
-It ran for 6 weeks.
+There was such a vast amount of test data to be correlated Boeing dedicated one of their Super Cray-2 computers to analyze the variables.
+It ran for six weeks.

 The results were – there were no definitive results.
-It was determined there were so many variables that affected the outcome they could only agree to specified ‘norms’ and create an industry standard accordingly.
+It was determined there were so many variables that affected the outcome that they could only agree to specified ‘norms’ and create an industry-standard accordingly.
 The rest was up to God.